-Claire first went overseas as a teenager to volunteer in Nepal, where she now lives.
-Driven by an insatiable desire to change the world, she helped to found a rural development organization.
-Gradually she became skeptical of her ability, as a foreigner, to significantly contribute to community development, and left Nepal to tackle what she believed to be the root causes of global inequality: education and awareness in developed countries.
-She was the UK coordinator of youth organization Development in Action, worked with Think Global supporting disadvantaged youth to take action on global issues in their own communities, and became a coordinator for a DFID strategy to embed a global dimension to classroom education.
-After volunteering with VSO in Cambodia, where she met Daniela, Claire now owns a training company in Nepal, works for US-based global citizenship education company Where There Be Dragons and freelancing as a development education consultant.
+Claire first volunteered overseas as a teenager in Nepal, where she now lives.
+Driven by an insatiable desire to change the world, she helped to found a rural development organization, PHASE.
+Confronted with the complexities of the aid world but determined not to become jaded, she shifted her focus towards what she believes to be the root causes of global injustice: the lack of awareness about development issues in the world.
+She was the UK coordinator of youth organization Development in Action, supported young people to take action on global issues with Global Youth Action, and coordinated a DFID strategy to embed a global dimension in classroom education.
+After volunteering with VSO in Cambodia, where she met Daniela, Claire now owns a training company in Nepal, works for US-based global citizenship education company Where There Be Dragons and freelances as a development education consultant.

 Zahara lived a life dedicated to social justice, tirelessly campaigning on a wide range of social issues from ending apartheid in South Africa to ensuring cancer patients in the US have access to life-saving medicines.
-Her career as a writer and social justice organizer is grounded in her work overseas: volunteering to plant fruit trees in rural Zambia and helping to build a medical clinic in Nicaragua.
-With Joe, she was a co-author of How to Live Your Dream of Volunteering Overseas and she was a contributing editor and columnist on volunteering abroad at Transitions Abroad.
+Her career as a writer and social justice organizer was grounded in her work overseas: volunteering to plant fruit trees in rural Zambia and helping to build a medical clinic in Nicaragua.
+With Joe, she was a co-author of How to Live Your Dream of Volunteering Overseas and she was a contributing editor and regular columnist at Transitions Abroad.
 Her articles have been published in Community Jobs magazine and in the book Global Backlash: Citizen Initiatives for a Just World Economy.
-Heckscher resides in Washington, D.C., where she completed her M.A. in International Development from American University.
+She had an M.A. in International Development from American University.
 After nearly a decade of battling with cancer, Zahara died just as this book was being readied for publication.
 She has left many legacies to this world that will continue to have an impact for generations; we hope this book will be one of them.